 - What is the structure of the atmosphere of Titan?
 How does it behave dynamically in such a unique environment?

-Earth and Planetary Atmospheres: Missions and Projects
+Planetary and Exoplanetary Atmospheres: Missions and Projects

 Our group’s expertise includes radiative transfer theory and remote sensing; atmospheric chemistry and composition, dynamics, structure, optics, and evolution; atmospheric process numerical modeling; atmospheric data analysis; image processing and scientific visualization.
 Our work covers Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, outer planetary satellites, and exoplanets.
 We work on several missions with roles in instrument design, construction and operations, support for landing site and Entry-Landing-Descent (EDL), and ground-based support, including coordination with amateur community.